Creative-Coding-The-Hard-Way/AshStarter/examples/e01/README.md

 # Example 01 - Render Device

-This example create a Vulkan instance and logical device which are able to present swapchain images to the screen.
+This example shows how to create the Render Device which is used to create and destroy vulkan resources.

 ## Commands